 A chin filler injection is a nonsurgical procedure that alters the contour and definition of the chin.
-It is a popular procedure for people who are self-conscious about their side profile and want a more balanced facial structure.

 Chin fillers can create a stronger jawline, making the face appear more youthful.
 These injections can also add more definition between the face and neck.

 Chin filler injections are relatively simple procedures that doctors perform in an office or clinic.